-- 2 tsp grated lemon zest (from about 2 lemons)
+- 2 teaspoons grated lemon zest from about 2 lemons

-Preheat oven to 350F.
-Line the bottom of 9x13 inch rectangular baking pan with parchment paper.
+- Preheat the oven to 350F.
+Line the bottom of a 9x13 inch rectangular baking pan with parchment paper.

-Bake for 20 minutes until the crust begins to set.
-Let cool for about 10 minutes.
+- Bake for 20 minutes until the crust begins to set.
+Allow the crust to cool for about 10 minutes.

-Let cool completely, then sprinkle with icing sugar and cut in squares.
-Makes 24 squares or 35 very small ones.
+- Let cool completely, then sprinkle with icing sugar and cut into squares.
+The recipe makes 24 squares or 35 tiny ones.